+- a) Review and assess the adequacy of this Charter and recommend any proposed changes to the Board for approval at least once per year. - b) Review the appointments of the Company's Chief Financial Officer ("CFO") and any other key financial executives involved in the financial reporting process. - c) The Committee shall review and approve the appointment of any employee or former employee of the Company's external auditor to a senior financial management position with the Company.
+The Committee shall request management to annually prepare a report of the profiles of all individuals hired during the past year who were employed by the external auditor at any time during the two years prior to being hired by the Company.

+d) Financial Reporting Review

-- a) Review and assess the adequacy of this Charter and recommend any proposed changes to the Board for approval at least once per year. - b) Review the appointments of the company's Chief Financial Officer and any other key financial executives involved in the financial reporting process. - c) Review with management and the external auditor the adequacy and effectiveness of the company's systems of internal control and the adequacy and timeliness of its financial reporting processes. - d) Review with management and the external auditor the annual audited financial statements, management discussion and analysis reports and other financial reporting documents, including the CEO and CFO certifications, prior to filing or distribution, including financial matters required to be reported under applicable legal or regulatory requirements. - e) Review with management the unaudited quarterly financial statements, management discussion and analysis reports and other financial reporting documents, including the CEO and CFO quarterly certifications, prior to filing or distribution, including financial matters required to be reported under applicable legal or regulatory requirements. - f) Review with management and the external auditor and approve earnings news releases and other financial information and earnings guidance disclosures contained in such news releases prior to their release.
+- i.
+Review with management and the external auditor the annual audited financial statements, management discussion and analysis reports and other financial reporting documents, including the Chief Executive Officer ("CEO") and CFO certifications, prior to filing or distribution, including financial matters required to be reported under applicable legal or regulatory requirements. - ii.
+Review with management the unaudited quarterly financial statements, management discussion and analysis reports and other financial reporting documents, including the CEO and CFO quarterly certifications, prior to filing or distribution, including financial matters required to be reported under applicable legal or regulatory requirements. - iii.
+Review the Company's financial reporting and accounting standards and principles and significant changes in such standards or principles or in their application, including key accounting decisions affecting the financial statements, alternatives thereto and the rationale. - iv.
+Review the quality and appropriateness, not just the acceptability, of the accounting policies and the clarity of financial information and disclosure practices adopted by the Company, including consideration of the external auditors' judgments about the quality and appropriateness of the Company's accounting policies.
+This review shall include discussions with the external auditor without the presence of management.

+e) Financial Reporting Processes

+- i.
+Review with management the adequacy and effectiveness of the Company's systems of internal control and the adequacy and timeliness of its financial reporting processes. - ii.
+Discuss with the external auditor any significant findings and recommendations with respect to internal control. - iii.
+Review with management and approve earnings news releases and other financial information and earnings guidance disclosures contained in such news releases prior to their release. - iv.
+Where appropriate and prior to release, review with management and approve any other news releases that contain significant financial information that has not previously been released to the public. - v.
+Review with management and the external auditor significant related party transactions and potential conflicts of interest.

+f) Independent Auditor